rocketheat/twitter_backsurgery/README.md

 The key word for search is #backsurgery

+The application get more data every 3 hours.
+The first time will acquire data is not time 0 but rather at 3 hours....

 Usage:
 1. Install python anaconda from https://anaconda.org/anaconda/python
 2. create a folder and name it what you want